michaeltecourt/michaeltecourt.github.io/_posts/2016-08-08-http-apis-and-hypermedia.md

 For some reason, ever since JSON/HTTP services became popular, web developers have wanted it to be REST.
 Like if REST was an instant proof of good design or something.
-Roy Fielding never stated that RPC was _bad_, he said it was not REST (don't piss off the guy by using the term incorrectly, or he will shower you in with academic jargon).
+Roy Fielding never stated that RPC was _bad_, he said it was not REST (don't piss off the guy by using the term incorrectly, or he will shower you with academic jargon).

 ## HATEOAS